 Traditional Inuit games evolved as a unique test of an individual’s fortitude, endurance, physical skills and ability to survive weather and land conditions.
 With well over 200 Games in the Inuit/Inuvialuit culture, the Northern Games Society believes it is vital to provide an opportunity for the public to experience and enjoy these traditional Northern pastimes.
 Northern Games Society members showcase the fun-loving spirit, goodwill and character of the Inuit northern games, representing the resilience of Inuit people as a whole and passing along important cultural and general knowledge.

-Leanne Goose Trio
+Leanne Goose Acoustic and Interactive

 Wednesday, July 22, 2015 8:30 PM

 Leanne Goose is a songstress from the north who pours her passion into her music that resonates from the heart of the MacKenzie Delta.
 She is a proud

 Inuvialuit and Dene woman who was born and raised in Inuvik, Northwest Territories, a place she still calls home.

 Country and Blues are at the core of her creative genius, but creating music wasn’t just something she was taught, it was something she was born with.